Dmytro-Kuskov/corruption-level-prediction/README.md

 | KNeighbors         | 0.70     | 0.70     | 0.71      | 0.70   |
 | **XGBoost**            | **0.80**     | **0.79**     | **0.79**      | **0.80**   |

-- Gradient Boosting and Random Forest performed best in terms of F1 and Recall.
+- Gradient Boosting, XGBoost and Random Forest performed best in terms of F1 and Recall and make less costly mistakes.
-- Logistic Regression provides interpretability but weaker accuracy.
+- Logistic Regression provides interpretability but weak performance with dangerous mistakes.
-- Hyperparameter tuning improved performance of Gradient Boosting by ~10% (F1), smaller gains for others.
+- Hyperparameter tuning improved performance of Gradient Boosting by ~10%, smaller gains for others.
-- Trade-offs: higher recall reduces false negatives (important in corruption context), but sometimes at the cost of precision.

 ---